jubako/jubako/arx_format.md

 ### PatchInfo list

-The patchInfo list give information about how to combine the base kym and the patch kym.
+The patchInfo list give information about how to combine the base arx and the patch arx.

-Each PatchInfo entry specify how to generate new extension of the final kym file.
+Each PatchInfo entry specify how to generate new extension of the final arx file.

 | Field Name   | Type             | Offset | Description                                            |
 | ------------ | ---------------- | ------ | ------------------------------------------------------ |